ghga-de/milestones-docs/67-oryx/technical_specification.md

 will have to share configuration.
 If the schema is centrally defined, the config should be too.

-### A Note on Normal Events Using the Outbox Pattern
+### A Note on "Normal" Events Using the Outbox Pattern
 We have events that don't communicate state but that nevertheless use the outbox pattern solely for persistence.
+The motivation for storing these *stateless* events is to aid in application restoration following a sudden loss of Kafka data.
-They always use the `upserted` event type because deletion isn't an applicable concept.
-The result is a shoehorned process that really needs a dedicated mechanism in `hexkit`.
+The `stateless` events that are persisted and published via the outbox pattern always use the `upserted` event type, because deletion isn't an applicable concept.
+The result is a "shoehorned" process that actually needs a dedicated mechanism in `hexkit`.
 That mechanism, a class that mimics some of the outbox DAO's functionality, can be created in another epic.

 For this epic, **if** a config class in the chart below is *not* marked with \* but the current corresponding event types *are* dictated by `hexkit`'s outbox pattern event types, **then**:
-1. The event type's value going forward must be (temporarily) configured as `upserted`
+1. The event type's configured value, after using the standardized classes, should be temporarily set to `upserted` for continuity.
+   - The value can be set to something natural once the new persistent publisher class is implemented.
-2. These are examples of places where the future stateless outbox DAO would be used
+2. These are examples of places where the future stateless outbox DAO would be used.
    - Not exhaustive -- most non-outbox events would be eligible

 ### Proposed Config Classes